blankly-finance/blankly-docs/content/en/getting-started/installation.md

 ---
-title: Setup
+title: Installation
 description: 'Description for how to setup and use Blankly'
 position: 2
 version: 1.0
-category: Usage
+category: Getting Started
 ---

-Check the [GitHub](https://github.com/Blankly-Finance/Blankly) for more information about develop & setup.

-## Easy Installation
+## Installing the Package

 ### Download